 In 1999, Papplewick Parish Council agreed to mark the Millennium by developing the site as a valuable permanent recreational resource to be used by local people.

-Now, almost 20 years later, much has been achieved – thanks to the generous financial support of various groups, and the hard work of volunteers from the community
+Now, more than 20 years later, much has been achieved – thanks to the generous financial support of various groups, and the hard work of community volunteers